pacificclimate/station-data-portal/user-doc/root.rst

 **Only include stations with climatology**: Some stations have climatology variables associated with them.
-(These variables are typically computed as 30-year averages from instantaneous values reported by the station).
+(These variables are typically computed as 30-year averages from instantaneous values reported by the station.)
 To select only stations for which there are climatology variables, check the checkbox.
 Default is unchecked.

 **Network**: Each station is part of a particular operational observation